Machine-Information-Interoperability/UA-CloudPublisher/README.md

 For the multi-topic REST API (`/api/publishing`), set `MultiTopicPublishingApiKey` in `settings/settings.json` to require `Authorization: Bearer <key>`.

-## Publishing API
+## Publisher API (REST)

-The Publishing API (`/api/publishing`) manages multi-topic publishing registrations at runtime.
-It allows clients to start publishing a `publishednodes.json` payload to a specific broker topic and to stop publishing later by registration key.
+The Publisher API (`/api/publishing`) lets you control OPC UA publishing at runtime through HTTP.
+You can send a `publishednodes.json` payload to dynamically start publishing to a specific MQTT topic, then stop it later using the returned registration key.

-- `POST /api/publishing/publishednodes?topic=<topic>[&registrationKey=<key>]` registers and starts publishing for that topic.
+- `POST /api/publishing/publishednodes?topic=<topic>[&registrationKey=<key>]`
+  Registers the payload for the topic and starts publishing.
+If the same topic + payload is already active, it returns `200 OK` and reuses the existing registration; otherwise it returns `202 Accepted`.
-- `DELETE /api/publishing/publishednodes/{registrationKey}` removes one registration and stops topic publishing when the last registration for that topic is removed.
+- `DELETE /api/publishing/publishednodes/{registrationKey}`
+  Removes that registration.
+Topic publishing is stopped automatically when the last registration for that topic is removed.

+Requirements and behavior:

+- `EnableMultiTopicPublishing` must be enabled.
-The API is available when `EnableMultiTopicPublishing` is enabled.
-If `MultiTopicPublishingApiKey` is set in settings, requests must include `Authorization: Bearer <key>`.
+- If `MultiTopicPublishingApiKey` is set, include `Authorization: Bearer <key>`.
+- This API is for MQTT multi-topic publishing.
+If Kafka mode is enabled, start requests return `409 Conflict`.
+- Responses include runtime details such as `registrationKey`, `topic`, and active registration counts.

 ## PublishedNodes.json File Format